 The best modern auto-flowering strains have been bred to produce bigger and denser buds than the original Ruderalis plants.
 Buds have also been bred to be as potent as photoperiod strains.

-Because of their short vegetative stage and lifespan, most auto-flowering cannabis strains tend to stay relatively short, and are ready for harvest around 3 months from germination.
+Because of their short vegetative stage and lifespan, in general most auto-flowering cannabis strains tend to stay relatively short, and are ready for harvest around 3 months from germination.
 The smaller size means that autos tend to get lower yields than photoperiod strains.
-However, some of the strains that produce bigger plants (like the Super Lemon Haze Auto pictured above) are producing yields that match the harvest of any photoperiod plant.
+However, the auto-flowering strains that produce bigger plants (like the Super Lemon Haze Auto pictured above) are producing yields that match the harvest of any photoperiod plant.

 But the exciting part is the auto-flowering world is evolving as more breeders continue making new auto strains.
 We're starting to see better and better strains, more nuanced potency, and a lot more variation when it comes to harvest times, plant size and yields.

 Unlike traditional (referred to as photoperiod) strains, autos don’t need any special kind of light schedule to “tell” the plant to start budding.
 With a photoperiod strain, a cannabis plant needs 12+ hours of darkness a day to initiate flowering.